witnet/documentation/smart-contracts/witnet-randomness-oracle/generating-randomness-in-your-smart-contracts.md

 Generating random bytes is specially interesting for many NFT use cases in which you need to assign attributes and traits at random to each of the item in a colllection.
 By sourcing 32 random bytes at once, you can use each of the bytes to affect the different traits that you want to assign.

 {% hint style="info" %}
-Take into account that this example implements an asynchronous workflow — calling `fulfillRandomness()` right after `getRandomNumber()` will most likely cause the transaction to revert.
+Take into account that this example implements an asynchronous workflow — calling `fetchRandomness()` right after `requestRandomness()` will most likely cause the transaction to revert.
 Please allow 5-10 minutes for the randomization request to complete.
 {% endhint %}